-Dr. Jessie VanSwearingen is an Associate Professor in Physical Therapy and holds a joint appointment within the School of Nursing at the University of Pittsburgh.
+Dr. Jessie VanSwearingen is an Associate Professor in Physical Therapy with secondary appointment in the Clinical and Translational Science Institute at the University of Pittsburgh.
 Dr. VanSwearingen received her PhD in Anatomy and Cell Science from the Department of Neurobiology within the University of Pittsburgh School of Medicine (1992).
-However, prior to arriving at the University, she graduated with her BS and PT degrees from the University of Delaware Department of Physical Therapy (1978).
+However, prior to arriving at the University, she graduated with her BS and PT degrees from the University of Delaware, Department of Physical Therapy (1978).
 Following her undergraduate studies, she received her MS from the Department of Physical Therapy at Ohio State University (1981).

 Outside of her work at the university, Dr. VanSwearingen is quite active in the science community.
-She is an active member of several professional societies including the American Physical Therapy Association, American College of Sports Medicine, and the Society for Neuroscience, to name a few.
-Through such affiliations, she currently serves as a Chair of Research Committee of the Section on Geriatrics of the American Physical Therapy Association, Manuscript Reviewer for the Journal of the Gerontology, the Journal of the American Geriatric Society, Physical Therapy, Archives of Physical Medicine and Rehabilitation, Gait and Posture, Plastic and Reconstructive Surgery, and the Journal of Physical Therapy Education.
+She is an active member of several professional societies including the American Physical Therapy Association, Gerontology Society of America, and the Society for Neuroscience, to name a few.
+Through such affiliations, she currently serves as a Chair of Research Committee of the Section on Geriatrics of the American Physical Therapy Association, Manuscript Reviewer for the Journal of the Gerontology, the Journal of the American Geriatric Society, Physical Therapy, Archives of Physical Medicine and Rehabilitation, Gait and Posture, Plastic and Reconstructive Surgery, and Frontiers in Physiology.